A wise woman once told us that "there are years that ask questions and years that answer".

 After two glorious months back home in the Land of Lincoln, I hightailed it back to Boston and told the Task Force that I wanted to focus on this, that this is a practice that has its feet in one facet of America's Deepest Shame, and that I had no intention of leaving the legislation without some intentional public support.
 MassNOW got me in touch with NARAL's Celia Segel (bless her heart and temerity) and that was the beginning of a beautiful Anti-Shackling friendship...that eventually blossomed into a coalition of more than a dozen organizations.

-I might not have gone to law school and I don't see myself going any time soon, but I do know a couple things: the world has never improved because people stayed silent, the heft of social change has never come about because people checked their hearts and moral compasses at the door, and lastly, because I come from a tradition that honors the humanity inherent in all of us by bending toward Justice...
+I might not have gone to law school and I don't see myself going any time soon, but I do know a couple things: the world has never improved because people stayed silent...and social change has never come about because people checked their hearts and moral compasses at the door.
+Lastly, because I come from a tradition that honors our inherent humanity by bending toward Justice, I know that progress can only happen when we remembe history.

 By becoming the 20th state to ban the practice, Massachusetts has contributed to being part of the answer.
 Let's keep going -